TravellingTechGuy/updateInventory/README.md

 Script to update inventory of all mobile devices in Jamf Pro

 ##############################################################################################################################
-#	QUICK SCRIPT WRITTEN BY TRAVELLING TECH GUY FOR BLOG POST ON: https://travellingtechguy.eu/jamf-api-ios-shortcuts/‎(opens in a new tab)
+#	QUICK SCRIPT WRITTEN BY TRAVELLING TECH GUY FOR BLOG POST ON: https://travellingtechguy.eu/jamf-api-ios-shortcuts
 #
 #	TRAVELLING TECH GUY - 22TH OF NOVEMBER 2018
 #